-Our top Zero Waste Christmas Presents are:
+Our Zero Waste Christmas Present Ideas

-- Lush’s ethical Gift Ideas – from their Naked Product Range to their ‘return your pots‘ scheme – also check out how their gift wrap is made!
+- Try Lush’s ethical Gift Ideas – from their Naked Product Range to their ‘return your pots‘ scheme – also check out how their gift wrap is made!

 3. Agree Not To Buy This Christmas

-This idea might sound totally radical, but the other option for achieving a zero waste Christmas is to simply agree not to buy for each other.
+The idea of not buying Christmas presents might sound totally radical, but in order to achieve a zero waste Christmas you can simply agree not to buy for each other.

 - Christmas gifts create excessive packaging (obvs)!